hashicorp/design-system/website/docs/utilities/menu-primitive/partials/code/how-to-use.md

 When the content is disclosed, the container can be closed in various way; toggling via the button (`click` or `enter/return`), clicking outside of the content, or via the `esc` key.

+**Note:** [DisclosurePrimitive](/components/disclosure-primitive), another variant of this primitive, excludes the functionality to close the content panel by either clicking outside of the content, or via the `esc` key.

 ```handlebars
 <Hds::MenuPrimitive>
   <:toggle as |t|>